AVI8R13/bot/README.md

    - Head to your [Dashboard](https://developers.giphy.com/dashboard/) and select 'Create App'.
 Make sure to select the API option.
    - Once you app as been created, double click your token to copy it to your clipboard.

-4. Set up the bot for use:
+5. Set up the bot for use:

-   4.1 - NixOS only
+   5.1 - NixOS only
-      - If you are on nixOS, run `nix-shell`, otherwise skip this step.
-      - You may get a error while tryign to import some libraries, for example :`Import "discord.ext" could not be resolved`.
-To fix this:
-         - Open your favourite terminal emulator
+      - Open your favourite terminal emulator, eg alacritty
-         - `cd` to the directory in which you cloned this repository to
+      - `cd` to the directory where you cloned this repo to
-         - run `nix-shell` to set up tte environment
+      - run `nix develop`
          - run your text editor of choice from the terminal, for example `vscode .`

-   4.2 - Replace the Token and other API variables:
+   5.2 - Replace the Token and other API variables:
       - Run the bot by running `python client.py`
       - A `tokens.json` file shouldve been created with the following content, replace the palceholders with the relevent tokens/api keys.
          ```